jclulow/node-termdraw/README.md

 - [examples/scrolling.js](examples/textbox.js): This example shows how to use the `LogBox`.
 - [examples/textbox.js](examples/textbox.js): This example shows how to create a simple box for entering text.
 - [examples/commander.js](examples/commander.js): This example shows how to create an [mc](https://en.wikipedia.org/wiki/Midnight_Commander)-like application.
+- [examples/unicode.js](examples/unicode.js): This example demonstrates the behaviour of multi-column and multi-byte characters.

 ## License